 Asthma UK has published health advice concerning COVID-19 for people with asthma.

-The British Thoracic Society (BTS) have published information to support the respiratory community during the COVID-19 outbreak, including community respiratory services, COPD and COVID-19 for HCPs, advice for HCPs treating patients with asthma, and obstructive sleep apnoea
+The British Thoracic Society (BTS) has published information to support the respiratory community during the COVID-19 outbreak, including community respiratory services, COPD and COVID-19 for HCPs, advice for HCPs treating patients with asthma, and obstructive sleep apnoea

 The Global Initiative for Asthma (GINA) has published answers to frequently asked questions on the management of asthma during the COVID-19 outbreak